|The Ketchikan sign over the boulevard.|

 But, cruise ship’s visits to ports of call are all about the shopping, restaurants, and tours offered through the ship, many of which are often overrated and overpriced.

-Yesterday, as we roamed through Ketchikan struggling to maneuver through the crowds, as a result of six cruise ships in port, we were easily reminded of why we always prefer more remote locations.
+Yesterday, as we roamed through Ketchikan, struggling to maneuver through the crowds, we were easily reminded of why we always prefer more remote locations as a result of six cruise ships in port.

 |The streets were lined with shops offering a wide array of local and imported trinkets.|

-The good part about cruising is the opportunity to have at least seen some of these popular ports of call which in the long run enhances our experiences as we continue to peruse the world for its wonders.
+The excellent part about cruising is the opportunity to have at least seen some of these popular ports of call, which in the long run enhances our experiences as we continue to peruse the world for its wonders.

 |This popcorn store attracted lots of attention and purchases.|

-There were a few tours offered through the ship that was somewhat appealing, especially the dog sled ride after a plane ride to a remote glacier.
+A few tours offered through the ship were somewhat appealing, especially the dog sled ride after a plane ride to a remote glacier.
 But at over US $600 per person, it didn’t fit into our budget at this time.

 |Totem poles are popular tourist purchases.|

 We must remain determined and diligent in “tightening our belts” with the pricey Antarctica cruise upcoming in eight months.
-It all becomes a matter of picking and choosing what ultimately is most important to us.
+After that, it all becomes a matter of picking and choosing what ultimately is most important to us.